sindresorhus/sindresorhus.github.com/source/content/apps/pure-paste.md

 Copy something from the app you have excluded, press the <kbd>Option</kbd> key while clicking the Pure Paste menu bar item, and then make sure the app shown in the menu is the same as the one you excluded.

+#### How can I exclude certain websites?

+This is not supported.
+A workaround would be to [turn the website into an app in Safari](https://support.apple.com/guide/safari/add-to-dock-ibrw9e991864/mac).
+You could then exclude that app.

 #### Does it respect [nspasteboard.org](http://nspasteboard.org) conventions?

 Yes, it ignores concealed (passwords), transient, and auto-generated content.